watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    ![A screenshot of the content-web repository with an arrow pointed at the Set up Build button](media/hol-2019-10-01_19-50-16.png)

 5. Azure DevOps will automatically detect the pipeline YAML you added.
 You can make additional edits here if needed.
 Select **Run** when you are ready to execute the pipeline.

    ![A screenshot of the "Review your pipeline YAML" page.
 An arrow points at the Run button](media/hol-2019-10-02_07-33-16.png)

+   > **Note**: If Azure DevOps does not automatically detect the pipeline YAML, then select the **Existing Azure Pipelines YAML file** option, select the `/azure-pipelines.yml` file, then select **Run**.

 6. Azure DevOps will queue your first build and execute the pipeline when an agent becomes available.

    ![A screenshot of Azure DevOps Pipeline with a queued job.](media/hol-2019-10-02_07-39-24.png)